 Boilers are used in businesses across all industries to create heat or power.
 They are especially important in the fabricare industry, as they not only produce heat but also power various dry-cleaning machines.
-Another important – but often overlooked – dry cleaning product is the condensate unit, which works directly with the boiler to capture steam.
+Another important – but often overlooked – component of the dry-cleaning process is the condensate unit, which works directly with the boiler to capture and recycle steam.

 All About Boilers